tim-1108/discord-cloud/common/packet/PACKETS.md

 **DO NOT** directly extend `Packet`, as the `id` field will be set incorrectly.

-When registering, it is important to add the packet to the list of `packetTypeLists` inside `getPacketList` inside `parser.ts`.
-Otherwise, the packet cannot be detected when received by the parser.

 Remember to give packets unique IDs to prevent conflicts.

 Packet classes should include specific fields to ease development and provide type definitions.